The Canadian Geographer / Le Géographe canadien

 Conditions of submission

 The submission of a manuscript is an implicit declaration that the work has not been published, in whole or in part, and is not being considered elsewhere.
+All submitted manuscripts will be run through iThenticate plagiarism detection software.
 The Editorial Board considers an article ineligible for publication if most of its content is:

 (i) under consideration for publication or is published in a journal or book chapter;